Toyota Tacoma with 20-inch Fuel Off-Road Lethal D567 Wheel

 Fitment Breakdown: Fuel Off-Road Lethal D567 on the Toyota Tacoma

-I walked around this grey Tacoma for twenty minutes just to soak in the stance.
-Running 20-inch Fuel Off-Road Lethal D567 wheels on a truck usually risks looking too flashy, but the offset here locks it in perfectly.
-We see a lot of builds, but this one nails the flush fitment.
+I walked around this grey Tacoma for twenty minutes just soaking in the stance.
+Slapping 20-inch Fuel Off-Road Lethal D567 wheels on a truck like this changes the entire profile.
+We see a lot of builds, but this one nails the aggressive look.

 What We Recommend for Toyota Tacoma Owners